okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-clientbased/index.md

 **Q: Would the rate limit headers returned by Okta on the OAuth 2.0 /authorize or /login/login.htm endpoint reflect client-specific rate limits?**

 Yes.
-The header value is specific to a given client/IP/device combination (for the OAuth 2.0 `/authorize` endpoint) or IP/device identifier combination (for the `/login/login.htm` endpoint) rather than the org-wide rate limit values.
+The header value is specific to a given client rather than the org-wide rate limit values.

 **Q: How can I find out if the client-based rate limit would be effective for my Okta tenant?**